C. H. Waddington: Life

 Conrad Waddington, known as "Wad" to his friends and "Con" to family, was born in Evesham to Hal and Mary Ellen (Warner) Waddington, on 8 November 1905.

 His family moved to India and until nearly three years of age, Waddington lived in India, where his father worked on a tea estate in the Wayanad district of Kerala.
 In 1910, at the age of four, he was sent to live with family in England including his aunt, uncle, and Quaker grandmother.
 His parents remained in India until 1928.
 During his childhood, he was particularly attached to a local druggist and distant relation, Dr. Doeg.
 Doeg, whom Waddington called "Grandpa", introduced Waddington to a wide range of sciences from chemistry to geology.
 During the year following the completion of his entrance exams to university, Waddington received an intense course in chemistry from E. J. Holmyard.
 Aside from being "something of a genius of a [chemistry] teacher," Holmyard introduced Waddington to the "Alexandrian Gnostics" and the "Arabic Alchemists."
 From these lessons in metaphysics, Waddington first gained an appreciation for interconnected holistic systems.
 Waddington reflected that this early education prepared him for Alfred North Whitehead's philosophy in the 1920s and 30s and the cybernetics of Norbert Wiener and others in the 1940s.

 He attended Clifton College and Sidney Sussex College, Cambridge.
 He took the Natural Sciences Tripos, earning a First in Part II in geology in 1926.
 In 1928, he was awarded an Arnold Gerstenberg Studentship in the University of Cambridge, whose purpose was to promote "the study of Moral Philosophy and Metaphysics among students of Natural Science, both men and women."
 He took up a Lecturership in Zoology and was a Fellow of Christ's College until 1942.
 His friends included Gregory Bateson, Walter Gropius, C. P. Snow, Solly Zuckerman, Joseph Needham, and John Desmond Bernal.
 His interests began with palaeontology but moved on to the heredity and development of living things.
 He also studied philosophy.

 During World War II he was involved in operational research with the Royal Air Force and became scientific advisor to the Commander in Chief of Coastal Command from 1944 to 1945.

 After the war, in 1947, he replaced Francis Albert Eley Crew as Professor of Animal Genetics at the University of Edinburgh.
-He would stay at Edinburgh for the rest of life with the exception of one year (1960–1961) when he was a Fellow on the faculty in the Center for Advanced Studies at Wesleyan University in Middletown, Connecticut.
+He would stay at Edinburgh for the rest of life with the exception of 1960–1961 when he was a Fellow on the faculty in the Center for Advanced Studies at Wesleyan University in Middletown, Connecticut. and in 1970 when Waddington accepted the position of the Albert Einstein Chair in Science at the State University of New York in Buffalo, spending about two years there.
 His personal papers are largely kept at the University of Edinburgh library.

 He died in Edinburgh on 26 September 1975.